boardfish/remote_record/README.md

 it's GraphQL.
 Maybe it's got its own Ruby client, or maybe you need to roll your own.
 But what if you could just pretend it existed in your database?

-Remote Record provides a consistent ActiveRecord inspired interface for all of your application's APIs.
+Remote Record provides a consistent Active Record-inspired interface for all of your application's APIs.
 Store remote resources by ID, and Remote Record will let you access objects containing their attributes from the API.
 Whether you're dealing with a user on GitHub, a track on Spotify, a place on Google Maps, or a